Walking Tour

 1895

-This photo, taken from the other side of the streetand looking back in this direction, shows the Alberton Hotel during Front Street's heyday around the turn of the last century.
-At right you can just see the third storey of the Fort Frances Hotel as well.
-The Alberton was also home to the City Bakery, S. Haryett General Merchants, and Breckon's soft drink emporium—the first such soft drink emporium that Fort Frances boasted.
+This photo looks back across the street and shows the Alberton Hotel during Front Street’s heyday.
+To the right, you can just make out the third storey of the Fort Frances Hotel.
+The Alberton also housed the City Bakery, S. Haryett General Merchants, and Breckon’s soft drink emporium—the first of its kind in town

 * * *

-The conflagration—apparently started by a lantern knocked over in a hardware store—devastated the downtown.
-"The fire destroyed Frank Strain's barber shop, Charles Nelson's clothing store, Wells' hardware, the Koochiching Hotel, Christie's Butcher Shop, the Alberton Hotel, Fraleigh's Drug Store, H. William's General Store and Caspar's photography studio."2 Damages were estimated at about $20,000, ironically the same amount set aside for the fire hall and engine.
+The fire, likely started by a lantern in a clothing store, tore through the downtown.
+"The fire destroyed Frank Strain's barber shop, Charles Nelson's clothing store, Wells' hardware, the Couchiching Hotel, Christie's Butcher Shop, the Alberton Hotel, Fraleigh's Drug Store, H. William's General Store and Caspar's photography studio."2 Also damaged was the first Fort Frances Hotel.
+Damages were estimated at about $20,000, ironically the same amount set aside for the fire hall and engine.

-Getting the fire department up and running suddenly rose to the top of the priority list.
-The town hurriedly resolved their dispute with the engine manufacturer (no doubt an awkward conversation), and within days started construction on a fire hall as well as properly founding the volunteer fire brigade.
+Getting a fire department up and running suddenly became town council's top priority.
+The town hurriedly resolved their dispute with the engine manufacturer (no doubt an awkward conversation), and within days started construction on a fire hall and founding the volunteer fire brigade.

 While many more fires would occur in Fort Frances's history, none were as devastating as the one that tore through the Front Street business district.
-At the time some businesses had started popping up on Scott Street.
-Due to the lower land prices, as the town rebuilt most of the new construction was centered there, and with it the town's centre of gravity for the century to follow.
+At the time some businesses had already started popping up on Scott Street.
+Due to the lower land prices, as the town rebuilt most of the new construction was centered there, and that's where the town's centre of gravity would move for the century to follow.

 6. Growing Pains